aalej/issues-7614/README.md

 ## Notes

-Using the template from https://github.com/bluwy/create-vite-extra/tree/master/template-ssr-react, modified:
+Using the template from https://github.com/bluwy/create-vite-extra/tree/master/template-ssr-react and following the steps from https://firebase.google.com/docs/hosting/frameworks/express, modified:

 1. Added the ff to `package.json`